jaindy/waph-jaindy/labs/lab2/README.md

 ![Form with Post Response!](/labs/lab2/Images/PostRes.png)

-Part b.
+## Part b.
 Javascript

-1. Added Inline JavaScript code in HTML tags to display the current date/time when user clicked and used a onkeypress function to log when a key is pressed.
+b.1.
+Added Inline JavaScript code in HTML tags to display the current date/time when user clicked and used a onkeypress function to log when a key is pressed.

 ![Current Date!](/labs/lab2/Images/DateDisplay.png)
 ![Current Date!](/labs/lab2/Images/ShowDateFunction.png)

 ![Press Key!](/labs/lab2/Images/PressKey.png)

-2. Added Internal JavaScript code code in HTML file to display a digital clock.
+b.2.
+Added Internal JavaScript code code in HTML file to display a digital clock.

 ![Digital clock!](/labs/lab2/Images/DigitalClock.png)

-3. Added JavaScript code in HTML file to show/hide email when clicked.
+b.3.
+Added JavaScript code in HTML file to show/hide email when clicked.

 ![Show Email!](/labs/lab2/Images/ShowEmail.png)

 ![Hide Email!](/labs/lab2/Images/HideEmail.png)

-4. Added code to display an analog clock using an external JavaScript.
+b.4.
+Added code to display an analog clock using an external JavaScript.

 ![Analog Clock!](/labs/lab2/Images/AnalogClock.png)

 ## Task 2: Ajax, CSS, jQuery, and Web API integration

-a.
+2.a.
 Ajax (Asynchronous JavaScript And XML): It is used browser built-in XMLHttpRequest object to request data from a web server.

 Added a new input field in html file to get the user input and to display the result in another new div tag.
 Construct and send an Ajax GET request to the echo.php web application.
 Listen to the HTTP response and display the response.

 ![Ajax Code!](/labs/lab2/Images/AjaxCodewithUI.png)
 ![Ajax request/response!](/labs/lab2/Images/Ajax_bowser.png)

-b.
+2.b.
 CSS (Cascading Style Sheets):
 CSS is used to style and layout web pages.
 CSS can be added to HTML elements in 3 ways Inline, Internal and External.
 Inline CSS: style attribute is used in HTML elements.